 |

-Since this is strictly background scenery and
+Since this is strictly background

-therefore explicitly not supposed to attract attention
+scenery and therefore explicitly not supposed to attract

-rather the overall impression. |
+but rather the overall impression. |

 |